 Where speeds may exceed 60 kmph

-"WT?'s he talking about" i hear you say.
+"Say What's he talking about" i hear you say.

 well it all started last week, when a fortuitous day off for father and youngest (11)son meant he could finally have a try at dunc gray during the day.